 4. Workshops provide limitless team techniques

 Have a problem with the team?
 That’s normal.
 We are not all the same and we carry value in our differences.
 Still, this doesn’t mean that it will be an easy road to success.
 Some teams will need help in communication, some will need in trust and some will need operational excellence.
 It is always recommended to seek professional help.
 An objective eye and an expert who worked with similar groups before.
 While there are many different classroom-type of workshops and exercises to work on team collaboration, there are also very creative approaches like building a bicycle or creating an art piece together.
 My team and I recently joined a Rhythm session with drums where one of the great learnings was to “listen to each other” to be able to play a piece together.

 5. New Experiences create unity

-All in all, we are human and we should benefit from our personal touches, quirks, connections and sparks by sharing and multiplying those without being isolated by the technology advances.
-We need to invest time, thinking and also money on how to enhance the human connection in everything we do.
+All in all, we are human and we should benefit from our personal touches, quirks, connections, and sparks by sharing and multiplying those without being isolated by the technology advances.
+We need to invest time, thinking, and also money on how to enhance human connection as well as employee engagement in everything we do.